aryanshukla25/KoshaWallet/README.md

 # KoshaWallet

-KoshaWallet is a modern budget tracking application designed to help users efficiently manage their expenses.
+KoshaWallet is a modern expense management application designed to help users efficiently manage their expenses.
 Built with React, Redux Toolkit, Mantine, and Firebase, KoshaWallet offers a user-friendly and secure platform for monitoring and controlling personal finances.

 ## Key Features